Connect with us

 Below is a simplified breakdown of major offences and penalties under the new law.

-1. Failure to register and file returns
+1. Failure to register and file returns..TAP TO CONTINUE FULL READING.

 Failure to register: N50,000 for the first month, then N25,000 for each additional month.